 The Caisse des Dépôts' Chief Executive Officer is appointed for five years by decree of the President of the French Republic, after a presentation to the French Parliament's finance committees.
-The Chief Executive Officer has wide-ranging powers and a large degree of independence from the executive, which can only remove him/her from office following the Supervisory Board's opinion.
+The Chief Executive Officer has wide-ranging powers and a large degree of independence from the government, which can only remove him/her from office on the recommendation of the Supervisory Board.
 He/she is personally responsible for managing the funds entrusted to Caisse des Dépôts.